 - Has any suspicious activity been observed, such as account activity associated with privileged identities or password resets?

 - Are log files available from suspicious systems?

-After the initial fact-finding phase, the organization and supporting vendors need to come together as soon as possible to plan and push for further enhancement and execution of governance responsibilities.
-The response must be organized and communicated to all stakeholders, including legal, management, IT and staff.
-Additionally, management should declare a crisis and initiate the relevant crisis management and communication processes, including standing up the relevant response organization (Figure 4).
+After the initial fact-finding phase, the organisation and supporting vendors need to come together as soon as possible to plan and push for further enhancement and execution of governance responsibilities.
+The response must be organised and communicated to all stakeholders, including legal, management, IT and staff.
+Additionally, management should declare a crisis and initiate the relevant crisis management and communication processes, including standing up the relevant response organisation (Figure 4).

 2 Understand your adversary